Home > Blog > The Alarming Connection Between Long COVID and Kidney Disease: Key Insights from a Landmark Study on 2.3 Million Health Records

 - Personalized plans with nutrition, exercise, and mental health support.

-We handle all logistics—visas, accommodations, and follow-ups—ensuring a seamless experience.
+We handle all logistics visas, accommodations, and follow-ups and ensure a seamless experience.
 Our partner hospitals offer English-speaking staff and serene recovery settings.
 Book a free consultation to start your journey.

 Our patient-first approach ensures you get the best care for Long COVID kidney disease.